 There are indeed many people who need our help in this world (including those with certain needs and differences that deprive them of their ability to give back to society), so charity is essential.
 However, many talented and hardworking people get by well enough so that they do not need charity.
 However, their life situation denied them the opportunity to realize their full potential, preventing them from contributing to society and achieving their dreams.

 Just because they are born into needy families, have a different skin colour, worship a different religion, speak a different language, belong to a different nation, have criminal records, use wheelchairs, or have a mind that works differently – these do not mean that they are inferior or incapable.
 They were merely denied opportunities, but often mistakenly lumped together with those who need charity.

-When we use the charity mentality, we aim to work for the benefit of those who we help.
+When we use the charity mentality, we aim to work for the benefit of those we help.
 We assume that they are inadequate and incompetent in helping themselves so that we must help them solve their problems including prescribing to them what exactly to do.
 This creates an unequal relationship of dependency.

 I wish to make a New Deal with society.
-Help me by giving me the opportunities to improve my life and pursue my dreams.
+Help me by giving me opportunities to improve my life and pursue my dreams.
 In exchange, I will pay it forward to help other people in the same spirit.
 I seek opportunity, not charity.